Into the EFThedron and UV constraints from IR consistency: Constraints on the UV spectrum

 A convenient way of formulating such conditions is the statement that the hull must have zero components perpendicular to the symmetry plane.
 This condition is often termed ``null constraints", which we denote as $n_k$.
 The subscript $k$ indicates that it associated with symmetry constraints on the $k$-th level couplings $g_{k,q}$.
 Once we substitute the dispersive representation for the couplings, the condition translates into the vanishing of a sum over the UV states.
 For example, the symmetry plane in Figure \ref{2dplotb} corresponds to a null condition \eq n_4=a_{4,2}-8a_{4,1}=\sum_i \frac{p_i}{m_i^{10}}\left(J_i^4-8J^2_i\right) \eqe In general, null conditions will have a form \eq n_k=\sum_i p_{i}\frac{1}{(m_i^2)^{k{+}1}}\omega_k(\ell_i)=0 \eqe where $\omega_k(\ell)$ is a polynomial in $\ell$, and there may be several null constraints at the same $k$ level.
 The fact that the above expression must sum to zero imposes non-trivial conditions on the UV spectrum.
 We will analyze these constraints in steps, first utilizing just the sign of $\omega_k(\ell)$, then its magnitude, and finally linear combinations of $\omega_k(\ell)$ with distinct $k$.
 We summarize our finding in the following

 \begin{itemize} \item \textbf{Conditions on spins} Given that $\omega_k(\ell)$ is a finite degree polynomial, at sufficiently large spins its sign is fixed, which we can always take to be positive.
 Thus if the spectrum only contains high spin states for which $\omega_k(\ell)>0$, it is impossible for the null constraints to be satisfied, since negative terms must also be present.
 This tells us that the real roots of $\omega_k(\ell)$ encode the necessary conditions the spin distribution must satisfy for $n_k$ to hold.
 Collecting the conditions from different $k$ one obtains global constraints on the spectrum.
 For example, we will find that assuming the existence of non-scalar states, \textit{the UV completion of a theory containing identical scalars must include an infinite number of arbitrarily high even spins, including all even spins $\ell\le 28$}.
+Certainly such result is not surprising and can be argued directly from the Froissart-Gribov formula, i.e. it is inconsistent to have higher spins without having the complete even spin spectrum.\footnote{We thank the referee for pointing this out.} The exercise here is to see how such conditions arrises from geometry, and set stage to the following.

 \item \textbf{Conditions on probabilities} Beyond the sign pattern, the functional form $\omega_k(\ell)$ tells us the magnitude of the contribution for each spin.
 Since the contribution must cancel out, this imposes upper bounds on the averaged spinning spectral function $\langle p_{\ell,k}\rangle$ for any fixed $\ell$.
 In particular, for identical scalars we can deduce upper bounds for the ratio $\langle p_{\ell,k}\rangle/\langle p_{2,k}\rangle$, such as \eq \frac{\langle p_{4,\ell}\rangle}{\langle p_{4,2}\rangle}\leq\frac{12}{\ell (\ell+1) \left(\ell^2+\ell-8\right)},~(\ell\geq4) \eqe